-- Visit the Glencoe and North Lorn Folk Museum housed in a terrace of traditional, 18th century thatched cottages in the village of Glencoe near the A82.
+- Visit the Glencoe and North Lorn Folk Museum, open April to October.
+It's housed in a terrace of traditional, 18th century thatched cottages in the village of Glencoe near the A82.
 The museum's collections include Jacobite relics, costumes, toys and domestic utensils and weapons found in the thatched roofs of local houses, concealed after the massacre for more than 200 years.

 - Have a family day out at Glencoe Activities.
-This multi-Activity Center in Ballachulish offers cycling, climbing, white water rafting, river bugging, canyoning, bridge swinging and a range of other high adrenalin activities.
+This multi-Activity Center in Ballachulish offers cycling, climbing, white water rafting, river "bugging", canyoning, bridge swinging and a range of other high adrenaline activities.
 For the less adventurous, there's bike hire, forest walks, mountain biking and gorge walking - a water-based activity they claim is suitable for families with small children.
-And if your game is tamer (my hand shoots up here) you can try such low adrenalin activiies as archery, laser clay shooting, nature trails, electric bikes and golf.
+And if your game is even tamer you can try such low adrenaline activities as archery, laser clay shooting, nature trails, electric bikes and golf.
 Visit their website for the full range of activities and prices.